 Why Customers Trust Human Translation for Websites

 Human translation enhances connections between people, and it shapes our day-to-day lives in powerful ways—both in the real world and online.
-Time and again, research indicates that multilingual customers invest far more trust in, and conduct more transactions on, websites that are translated by human linguists.

 They also appreciate the linguistic localizations that accurately reflect the character of their cultures.